henrikglass/shaq/README.md

 # Why is it named after a basketball player?
 The name Shaq is an abbreviaton of Shader Quick.
 Or Shader Qompositor.
-Or Shaquille O' Neal if you're adamant you're being adament about it.
+Or Shaquille O' Neal if you're being adamant about it.
 I haven't really decided.
 Don't ask me about it again.
 And don't ask me to spell compositor, ok?